Porter's expects the following from students in order to be eligible for a Miss Porter's School diploma:

 - U.S. History or AP U.S. History in 11th or 12th grade

-- Some international students may satisfy the U.S. History requirement by taking American Studies.
+- Some selected students may satisfy the U.S. History requirement by taking American Studies.

-- Modern and Classical Languages: Completion of the third level of a language at Miss Porter’s School in which the student is not already proficient.
+- Modern and Classical Languages: Completion or demonstrated mastery of the third level of a language at Miss Porter’s School which is neither the student's native nor heritage language.

-- Mathematics: Completion of mathematics through Junior year, including Algebra 1, Algebra 2, and Geometry.
+- Mathematics: Completion of mathematics through Junior year, including Algebra 1, Geometry, and Algebra 2.

 Note: Credit for requirements completed at schools attended prior to enrolling at Porter's will be determined by the Academic Office.
 Normally, no credit is awarded for academic work completed over the summer.